-These apple turnovers are the tastiest little pastries that are perfect for a sweet breakfast or even dessert.
-I use frozen puff pastry sheets to make them quickly and easily, and the homemade apple cinnamon filling is absolutely to die for.
-They bake up nice and puffy and golden in the oven and get a drizzle of vanilla glaze over the top for a little extra sweetness.
-You are definitely going to love these!
+Irresistible Apple Turnovers are the most delicious pastries that are perfect for a sweet breakfast or even dessert.
+They are quick and easy to make with puff pastry, and the homemade apple cinnamon filling is absolutely to die for.
+Pop them in the oven until they’re puffy and golden, then add a drizzle of vanilla glaze over the top for a little extra sweetness.
+These are definitely a crowd favorite!

 apple turnovers drizzled with glaze

-You simply cannot go wrong with these easy apple turnovers!
-Apple turnovers are made with buttery, flaky puff pastry that’s generously stuffed with gooey cinnamon apples and topped with an incredible vanilla glaze.
+You simply cannot go wrong with these Easy Apple Turnovers!
+They are made with buttery, flaky puff pastry that’s generously stuffed with gooey cinnamon apples and topped with an incredible vanilla glaze.
 They work great as a sweet brunch option, an afternoon snack or serve with a scoop of vanilla ice cream for the ultimate fall dessert.
-My favorite way to celebrate the fall season!
-Oh and they would be such a wonderful addition to any holiday gatherings!
+My favorite way to celebrate this time of year!

 apple turnovers served on a plate with a bite taken out of one